omgupta-iitk/intern-project/README.md

 ```

 Note: The frontend makes a GET request to the backend just after launching, so make sure to start the backend first, then Frontend.
 Or Restart the frontend if any errors encountered at the launch.

+#### Here's how to inference data-analysis API endpoints:

+1. First setup the backend and start the server.

+2. Here's the postman collection([link]()) to test it.

+Note: If face any problem and the backend crashes due to network issues, then restart the backend server and try again to inference.